Upcoming Events

 The PUSH/PULL zine is a multimedia online journal, a virtual venue that allows Culture Push Fellows to present a variety of perspectives on civic engagement, social practice, and other issues that need attention.

-Please note: masks are required for the entire duration of this event, except when eating and drinking.
-Masks will be available to all guests at CTHQ.
+Masks were required for the entire duration of this event, except when eating and drinking.
+Masks are available to all guests at CTHQ.
 If you are feeling sick or have tested positive for Covid-19, we ask that you please refrain from participating in CTHQ programs in order to care for fellow community members.

 Anna RG (she/they) makes work in composition, traditional music, sculpture, and community organizing.
 Based in Lenapehoking/Brooklyn, her experimentation is rooted in a decade of apprenticeships in communities of traditional song, fiddle and banjo in Appalachia; and more recently in her experiences with long covid and disability justice community.